DemirTonchev/DSSNNetsIntro/README.md

  - Derivative.
 Optimising functions with one variable, generalization to higher dimension.
  - Logistic activation function (logistic regression).
 Other activation functions.
  - Write own code for logistic regression and gradient descent.
+ - Train a neural network (MLP classifier)
  - Add more neurons and vectorization in numpy.
- - Train a neural network (MLP classifier)
- - Higher level libraries for NNets - Tensorflow or Keras.. not sure yet.
-Probably Keras for convenience.
+ - Higher level libraries for NNets - Keras.